Revision Date: 250331

 $115.00

-Note that the above photos represent versions prior to model 540, as they use three switches for the EQ functions, while 540 and 540L provide continuously variable adjustment via a potentiometer with front panel accessible knobs, or, a one-turn trim pot accessible through the front panel with a small screwdriver, at the builder’s option.
+Note that the above photos represent current versions 540 and 540L.
+While the previous versions used three switches for the EQ functions, the 540 and 540L provide continuously variable adjustment via a potentiometer with front panel accessible knobs, or a one-turn trim pot accessible through the front panel with a small screwdriver, at the builder’s option.
+(If trim pots are desired, in lieu of pots with knobs, please specify this feature when ordering.

 Note: While Circuit Specialties has enclosures available direct, the shipping cost for unit quantities is rather expensive.
 The Bud Industries enclosure is occasionally available from Amazon, not offered with prime free shipping.
 Overall shipping costs will likely be lower when ordering the entire bundle from a single source, assuming they are in stock when your order is received.